 Q. What criteria does the asylum officer use to determine eligibility?

 The judge or officer conducting the interview takes a number of factors into consideration when evaluating your case.
 This includes your fear of persecution, home conditions, past criminal history, etc. An asylum lawyer can better explain the factors that may be of relevance to your case.

 It can be very difficult to prove that you experienced persecution since much of the evidence remains in your home country.
 However, an experienced asylum attorney can assist you in collecting the evidence and presenting your case to either the asylum officer or immigration judge reviewing your case, thus greatly increasing your chances of obtaining asylum in the U.S. Many areas of asylum law are very technical and can be difficult to understand and address properly in your application without the assistance of an asylum lawyer.
 The process revolves around the following points:

 - You must meet the eligibility criteria for asylum as dictated by USCIS.

 - You must be able to provide the required documentation as well as any supporting witnesses or corroborating evidence.

 - You must have a prepared declaration of persecution.
 An asylum attorney can help you complete every step of the process.

 Choosing an Asylum Lawyer

-At SGM Law Group, we have successfully helped many clients obtain asylum in the U.S. at all stages of the asylum process.
-Our attorneys can explain the definition of a refugee and the qualifications you need to meet in order to be granted asylum.
+VisaNation Law Group attorneys have successfully helped many clients obtain asylum in the U.S. at all stages of the asylum process.
+The attorneys can explain the definition of a refugee and the qualifications you need to meet in order to be granted asylum.
 We have successfully obtained asylum for people from many countries, allowing them to legally reside in the United States.
 We are dedicated to both helping people escape persecution in their home countries as well as securing them a safe haven here in the U.S.